marlonlom/bookbar/documentation/src/main/markdown/bookbar_app_navigation.md

 Bookbar uses the [Jetpack's Navigation component](https://developer.android.com/guide/navigation) for handling everything needed for in-app navigation.

-Using the activity diagram, the nagivagion graph is created and it includes all of the content areas within the app, as well as the possible paths that a user can take through your app.
+Using the activity diagram, the navigation graph is created and it includes all of the content areas within the app, as well as the possible paths that a user can take through your app.

-The nagivagion graph is located at the following location.
+The navigation graph is located at the following location.

 > [:mobile_app]/src/main/res/navigation/navigation_bookstore.xml

-While using Android studio for editing the navigation resouece file, you can see the screens/destinations and the connections between them, as describe in the following image.
+While using Android studio for editing the navigation resource file, you can see the screens/destinations and the connections between them, as describe in the following image.

 ![bookbar navigation graph](../assets/bookbar_navigation_graph.diagrams.png)